davidumoru/user-manager/DOCUMENTATION.md

 ## Limitations/ Assumptions made during development

-The API assumes that security measures such as authentication and authorization are handled externally or in a separate layer.
+- The API assumes that security measures such as authentication and authorization are handled externally or in a separate layer.
 It does not provide built-in security features beyond basic data validation.
+- The task mentioned adding or retrieving a person by name, but typically, I would use the generated ID.

 ## API Endpoints